AstraZeneca/KAZU/docs/datamodel.rst

 Kazu uses `cattrs <https://catt.rs/en/stable/index.html>`_ for its (de)serialization, which means that primitives, enums and python :external+python:mod:`dataclasses` (with fields that are themselves supported) are supported out of the box for serialization as values in the ``metadata`` dictionary.
-As a result, all dataclasses and Enums in ``kazu.data.data`` will serialize without errors when stored inside one of these ``metadata`` fields.
+As a result, all dataclasses and Enums in ``kazu.data`` will serialize without errors when stored inside one of these ``metadata`` fields.

 Unfortunately, deserializing this output will leave the result containing dictionaries representing the relevant class/enum,